atomone-hub/genesis/README.md

 and stakers about key concerns regarding the business of their chain, such as its vision, mission, tokenomics, architecture, implementation, or philosophy;
-that it makes the most sense to support an alternative fork running alongside the original so as to be prepared against all contingencies.
+that it makes the most sense to support an alternative fork running alongside the original to be prepared against all contingencies.

 Recent times have seen the Cosmos community grappling with significant challenges stemming from differences about core tokenomics, about the very